CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/2dgn140.png)

-1. Copy `#test azure boards` code and paste it into line number 1 of the file.
+1. Copy the `#test azure boards` code and paste it into line number 1 of the file.
 Make sure there are no indentation errors.

    ![](media/2dgn166.png)